 Standardizing Permitting and Developing Model Ordinances

-Local permitting processes can lengthen project timelines as a result of inconsistent requirements across communities and oblique review processes.
+Local permitting processes can lengthen project timelines due to inconsistent requirements across communities and oblique review processes.
 Projects with inconsistent permitting requirements across each development site can face significant delays.
 LDDs can help partnering communities adopt standardized permitting processes through the creation of model ordinances.

 Communities can adopt permitting requirements and timelines that speed up development.
 The FCC requires that communities utilize review periods of 60 and 90 days for co-located and new structures under 50 feet, and 150 days for all other wireless towers.
 Cities such as Boston developed online tools for providers to submit and monitor review processes.
 Raleigh streamlined its initial permit application process to only require geographic coordinates for sites, which helped developers identify feasible sites before proceeding with additional application materials.
 Standardized and timely permitting processes ensure broadband providers can deploy their infrastructure in a timely manner.